NHERI-SimCenter/WE-UQ/Examples/weuq-0013/README.rst

 CFD Model
 """""""""""""""""""
 In the **EVT** panel, for the **Load Generator** select "CFD - Wind Loads on Isolated Building" option to create the CFD model.
 Here, a brief instruction to define the CFD parameters is provided.
-For detailed procedure to setup the CFD model, the user is advised to refer :ref:`the user manual<lblIsolatedBuildingCFD>`.
+For a detailed procedure to setup the CFD model, the user is advised to refer :ref:`the user manual<lblIsolatedBuildingCFD>`.

 1. In the *Start* tab, specify the path where your CFD model will be saved by clicking **Browse** button.
 It is recommended to put it in the default path i.e., ``Documents\WE-UQ\LocalWorkDir\IsolatedBuildingCFD``.
 Select the **Version of OpenFOAM Distribution** to 9.
-Use the steps outlined in **Modeling Process** box to guid you through procedure.
+Use the steps outlined in **Modeling Process** box to guide you through procedure.

    .. note::
       The CFD model are defined in metric system.
 Here after please use kilograms for **Mass**, meters for **Length**, second for **Time** and degrees for **Angle**.